-At the SMaRT Centre we take a holistic approach to manufacturing.
+At the SMaRT Centre, we take a holistic approach to manufacturing.
 Our aim is to take our research which is making real-world impact and to disseminate those ‘green social technologies’ to enhance sustainable economic growth – particularly in regional areas of Australia and developing nations internationally.
 When we define social or green products it’s coming out of the engineering and scientific principles.

-The SMaRT Centre is now carrying out new research into using waste bio-resources, plastics and rubber and their application in steel making under its SMaRT@UNSW Green Steel 2.0 work.
-Here is an October 2021 announcement in relation to new Green Steel 2.0 research and development work.
+The SMaRT Centre is now carrying out new research into using waste bio-resources like coffee grounds, plastics and rubbers and their application in steel making under its SMaRT@UNSW Green Steel next generation "Polymer Injection Technology" work.

 This includes not just using more wastes with the aim of one day replacing the need for coke and coal in electric arc furnace (EAF) steel making, but using waste resources as a source of the vital steel making ingredient of hydrogen for an overall more efficient process requiring less energy.